 Homes in this neighborhood run the gambit from Victorian to more modest cottages with the houses along the waterfront tending to be larger.
 Real estate prices here are established by the size, location, quality, condition, age and view of the residence.

 Mature lawn and stately oaks add to the overall ambiance.
 The East Hill community boasts more than a dozen parks.
-The parks vary in size and amenities from the smaller Andalusia Square with playground equipment and walking path to Bayview Park and Community Center on Bayou Texar which includes a senior center, dog park, tennis courts, boat ramp, boat launch, picnic area, playground equipment and walking paths stretched out over 28 acres.
+The parks vary in size and amenities from the smaller Andalusia Square with playground equipment and walking path to Bayview Park and Community Center on Bayou Texar, which includes a senior center, dog park, tennis courts, boat ramp, boat launch, picnic area, playground equipment and walking paths stretched out over 28 acres.

-While many of the local merchants in the neighborhood retain a old world charm, you can still find them on Facebook.
+While many of the local merchants in the neighborhood retain an old world charm, you can still find them on Facebook.
 East Hill residents embrace their diversity and celebrate it annually with the Funky Fest, a combination of festival, art show and local garage sale spread throughout the neighborhood.